tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 ![coinbase][22]{: .img-responsive .kb-helper}

 That’s it!
-You’ll now be able to buy bitcoin instantly on [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow" target="_blank"}.
+You’ll now be able to buy bitcoin instantly on [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"}.
 Remember, you’ll be limited to $100 or $1,000 worth of bitcoin instantly per week depending on your level of verification.

 ## Interac Online